 - working towards specific climate-related targets

-Having screened all signatories against this year’s theme, a combined score using responses from across the Reporting Framework will then be used to identify, from that pool, the Leaders’ Group 2020.
+Having screened all signatories against this year’s theme, a combined score using responses from across the Reporting Framework was used to identify, from that pool, the Leaders’ Group 2020.